pepa65/enc/README.md

 * **Add magic for the `file` command**
   - `echo '0 long 0x01010101 enc encrypted data, gitlab.com/pepa65/enc' |
     sudo tee -a /etc/magic`

-## Usage
-`enc [-e|--encrypt] <path>`

-Encrypt if the -e/--encrypt flag is used or if <path> is not an enc-encrypted archive, otherwise decrypt.
-The encrypted archive gets a .enc extension.
-An enc-encrypted archive gets decrypted into a directory enc_<random-suffix>.
-All enc-encrypted archives start with 4 distinctive 'magic' bytes (all 1).